jamespmccor/dsKeyValueStore/labs/lab3-paxos/README.md

 ## Garbage Collection
-A long-running Paxos deployment must forget about paxosLog slots that are no longer needed and free the memory storing information about those slots.
+A long-running Paxos deployment must forget about log slots that are no longer needed and free the memory storing information about those slots.
 While PMMC proposes one mechanism for garbage collection, for this lab we will do something slightly simpler.

-For our purposes, we will say that a command in a paxosLog slot is needed if it has not been processed on all servers; it is not okay to delete commands as soon as they are processed on the local server.
-In order to implement this paxosLog compaction, each server will have to inform the other servers about the latest point in its own paxosLog that is "stable."
+For our purposes, we will say that a command in a log slot is needed if it has not been processed on all servers; it is not okay to delete commands as soon as they are processed on the local server.
+In order to implement this log compaction, each server will have to inform the other servers about the latest point in its own log that is "stable."
 The easiest approach is to piggyback this information on the periodic heartbeat protocol.
 Each follower server responds to heartbeats with a message containing the latest slot they have executed (`slot_out` in PMMC terms).
-Then, the active leader should be able to figure out the latest paxosLog slot which has been executed on all nodes; it can then include that information in subsequent heartbeats.
+Then, the active leader should be able to figure out the latest log slot which has been executed on all nodes; it can then include that information in subsequent heartbeats.
 Once a node learns that all nodes have executed all slots up to some slot `i`, it can then safely discard all information for slots less than or equal to `i`.